Call it destiny. Call it fate.

 A Story Kept in Secret

-The second floor of the newly renovated Daviess County Museum in downtown Washington is home to a six- paged typed document with the dates Feb 22, 1912 – Aug 8, 1964 hand written at the top of page 1.
+The second floor of the newly renovated Daviess County Museum in downtown Washington is home to a six- page typed document with the dates Feb 22, 1912 – Aug 8, 1964 hand written at the top of page one.
 The dates are the birthdate and day of death for Dave DeJernett.
 There is no mention of an author.

 Volunteer curators at the museum believe the record was written by his mother or another close family member.
 The document is a big source for this story.